Indexical-Metrics-Measure-Advisory/watchmen-docs/docs/deployment/deploy-index.md

 Watchmen-matryoshka-doll's configuration

-The config_file of doll, please refer to [doll configuration](/docs/doll/config/configuration.md)
+The config_file of doll, please refer to [doll configuration](/docs/doll/config/configuration.md).

-Configure watchmen-web-client as a reverse proxy for HTTP
+Configure watchmen-web-client as a reverse proxy for HTTP.

 Configuration fragment of watchmen web client (nginx):